 F3 - approach depends on the B and C components

-F4 - approach depends on the B and C components
+F4 - approach depends on the B and C components.

 The asymptomatic vertebral artery injury has not been shown to hinder the operative management of the subluxations.
-The use of aspirin is recommended in the post-operative period.
+The use of aspirin is recommended in the postoperative period.
 There is still no shared consensus for managing symptomatic vertebral artery injuries associated with traumatic cervical spine subluxations.

 Pseudo-subluxation associated with an absent cervical pedicle.

 The subluxation of the cervical spine and the associated complications can have negative impacts on patients’ functionality and their quality of life.
-Most of the patients with poor neurological status are dependent upon their care providers even for their activities of daily living.
+Most patients with poor neurological status are dependent upon their care providers even for their activities of daily living.

-There is a high risk of the need for repeated admissions owing to varied complications in these cohort groups and has shown to be as high as 27.5% in one study.
+There is a high risk of the need for repeated admissions owing to varied complications in these cohort groups and has been shown to be as high as 27.5% in one study.

 Hospital-acquired pneumonia and pressure ulcers harbinger disability and lurk mortality, most often in subsets of patients with ASIA grades of A, B, and C.